hauselin/Rcode/README.md

 # R helper functions

 Helper functions to make it easier to analyse and summarise data and results in R. Use at your own risk!!!
-If anything doesn't work or is wrong, let me know and I'll try to fix it as soon as possible (hauselin@gmail.com).
+If anything doesn't work or is wrong, let me know (create an issue or email me) and I'll try to fix it as soon as possible (hauselin@gmail.com).

 - [Summarise statistical models plus effect sizes](#summarise-statistical-models-plus-effect-sizes)
 - [Convert between effect sizes](#convert-between-effect-sizes)